Martin Bryant: Psychological and psychiatric assessments

-Adulthood and suspicious deaths
+Adulthood

-In early 1987, when Bryant was aged 19, he met 54-year-old Helen Mary Elizabeth Harvey, heiress to a share in the Tattersall's lottery fortune, while looking for new customers for his lawn-mowing service.
-Harvey, who lived with her mother Hilza, befriended Bryant, who became a regular visitor to her neglected mansion in New Town and assisted with tasks such as feeding the fourteen dogs living inside the mansion and the forty cats living inside her garage.
+In early 1987, when Bryant was aged 19, he met 54-year-old Helen Mary Elizabeth Harvey, an eccentric wealthy heiress to a share in the Tattersall's lottery fortune, while looking for new customers for his lawn-mowing service.
+Harvey, who lived with her mother Hilza, befriended Bryant, who became a regular visitor to her decaying mansion in New Town and assisted with tasks such as feeding the fourteen dogs living inside the mansion and the forty cats living inside her garage.
 In June 1990, an unidentified person reported Harvey to the health authorities, and medics found both Harvey and her mother in need of urgent hospital treatment.
 With Harvey suffering from infected ulcers and Hilza with a hip fracture, Hilza was moved into a nursing home and died several weeks later at the age of 79.

 A mandatory clean-up order was placed on the mansion, and Bryant's father took long-service leave to assist in cleaning the interior.
 The local RSPCA unit had to confiscate many animals living in the house.
 Following the clean-up, Harvey invited Bryant to live with her in the mansion.
-The eccentric pair began spending extravagant amounts of money, including the purchase of more than thirty new cars in less than three years.
+The bohemian pair of friends began spending extravagant amounts of money, including the purchase of more than thirty new cars in less than three years.
 Bryant and Harvey spent most of their time together extensively shopping for various items, usually after having lunch in a local restaurant.
 Around this time, Bryant was reassessed for his disability pension and a note was attached to the paperwork: "Father protects him from any occasion which might upset him as he continually threatens violence ...
 Martin tells me he would like to go around shooting people.
 It would be unsafe to allow Martin out of his parents' control."

 In 1991, as a result of no longer being allowed to have animals at the mansion, Bryant and Harvey moved together onto a 29 ha farm called Taurusville that Harvey had purchased in the small township of Copping.
 Neighbours recalled that Bryant always carried an air gun and often fired it at tourists as they stopped to buy apples at a stall on the highway.
 Late at night, he would roam through the surrounding properties firing the gun at dogs when they barked at him.
 Residents in Copping avoided Bryant "at all costs" despite his attempts to befriend them.